 How can I expect to feel after the massage?

 There are a lot of factors that determine how you feel following your massage.
 Because of the changes that can take place in the soft tissue, as well as changes in postural alignment during a single session, it is not uncommon to feel a little tipsy after the massage.
 Some people also feel no changes for 24-48 hours and then once the massage has settled in, you feel better.
-In general, it is best to not be too active after the massage, drink plenty of water and get a good nights rest.
+In general, it is best to not be too active after the massage, drink plenty of water and get 8 hours of sleep.

 Are the benefits of Orthopedic & Sports massage temporary or long-term?